-- Every week I’ll add a program of activities on the City2SurfBook.com.au .
+- Every week I’ll add a program of activities to the site.
 I’ll also put a link to the weekly activity page on our 100 Day Challenge Facebook Group.

-- Your goal is to follow the program at your own pace.
+- Your goal is to follow the program at your own pace – either walking or running.
 Find a friend to train with.
 If you have no friends living nearby, perhaps you can find one through the Facebook group?

 - As you go along, share your experiences with the Facebook group.
-Upload photos of yourself walking the dog, jogging or whatever training activity you are doing it.
+Upload photos of yourself walking the dog, jogging or whatever training activity you are doing.

 - Feel free to ask questions or make comments on the Facebook group as you go.